Concept | Real-time APIs#

 • API services are designed in one or more Design or Automation nodes using the API Designer in a Dataiku project.

-• Each API service can contain several endpoints, with each endpoint fulfilling a single function.
+• Each API service can contain several API endpoints, with each endpoint fulfilling a single function.

-• The API service is then pushed to the API Deployer, which in turn deploys the API service to one or more API nodes.
+• The API service is then pushed to the API Deployer, which in turn deploys the API service to one or more API nodes (if not some external infrastructure).

 • Finally, the API nodes are the application servers that do the actual job of answering API calls.